Springfield M1A Loaded Precision Rifle

 Time marched further on.
 Springfield listened attentively to constructive criticism from the shooting field.
 Quality control got better, and more consistent.
 M1As started winning championships.
 I wound up buying several over the years, and all lived up to expectations.
 There are a couple in my gun safe right now.

-So, after a glowing review came out of the latest version of the M1A Loaded in another magazine I write for, I ordered one.
+So, after seeing another review of the Springfield M1A Loaded Precision, I ordered one.

 It lived up to expectations, too.

 The test rifle was fitted at the Springfield factory in Geneseo, IL with Archangel’s adjustable precision shooter stock, a stainless National Match barrel, and a 4.5-pound trigger pull that’s so smooth on the press and so clean on the break that it strikes a perfect balance between “safe for use under stress” and “precision.”
 We ordered the test sample with the added-cost option of Springfield Armory’s own scope mount, the best I’ve ever worked with on the M1A/M14 platform.